 Over the last decade however, the cost of building a product has asymptotically drifted towards zero.
 Your main cost is time and the certainty that comes with a steady paycheck.
 With the ascendancy of the full-stack developer, you can switch between web, mobile and native without necessarily having to switch people.
 With technical costs going down, one of the biggest challenges a modern-day founding team will face isn’t getting the product built—although that is and always will be hard—it’s getting distribution once you’ve built a minimum viable product, nailing the killer user experience and putting your product into the hands of real people quickly.

 Maybe this explains why the greatest founding teams of all time have almost always included a builder and a seller.

 Think Jobs and Wozniak, Allen and Gates, Ellison and Lane, Hewlett and Packard, Larry and Sergei, Yang and Filo, Omidyar and Skoll. -@Naval

 Naval Ravikant’s post from four years ago remains the single most clear articulation of why the best founding teams require a builder and a seller, and why two founders is the magic number.
 But if two is the magic number (and I think it is), then what do these two ideal founders look like in 2013?
 What attributes do Founder A and Founder B have that make their odds of success higher than average?

 Founder A is a full-stack developer.
-I’m not going to spend a lot of time describing the “builder founder” because you know what he looks like—he’s Mark Zuckerberg in The Social Network hacking away furiously at 3AM.
+I’m not going to spend a lot of time describing the “builder founder” because you know what he or she looks like—it’s Mark Zuckerberg in The Social Network hacking away furiously at 3AM.
 It’s the killer combination of engineering genius, passion and natural curiosity that get’s channeled into building great products.
-And what he doesn’t know, he can learn.
+And what they don’t know, they can learn.
 Boom.